 Perspectives

 Perspectives organizes essays across five areas of inquiry.
-Each track offers disciplined analysis and structured thinking on contemporary power, technology, institutions, economic transformation, reflections and resilience.
+Each track offers disciplined analysis and structured thinking on contemporary power, technology, institutions, philosophy, history, reflections, and reviews.

 Examines institutions, authority, legitimacy, and the structural dynamics of governance during periods of transformation and crisis.